-During the company internship the student has one supervisor from the course and one from the company.
-The student and the two supervisors determine aims together for the student's educational gain from the internship period which subsequently gives direction for the company's organisation of the student's work.
+During the company internship the graduate has one supervisor from the course and one from the company.
+The graduate and the two supervisors determine aims together for the graduate's educational gain from the internship period which subsequently gives direction for the company's organisation of the graduate's work.

-The internship period concludes with an evaluation based upon a written report made by the student, the students evaluation of the internship and an evaluation scheme done by the company.
-In the report the student assesses his/her educational gain from the internship in comparison with the agreed educational objectives.
+The internship period concludes with an evaluation based upon a written report made by the graduate, the graduates evaluation of the internship and an evaluation scheme done by the company.
+In the report the graduate assesses his/her educational gain from the internship in comparison with the agreed educational objectives.